Giskard-AI/giskard/README.md

 ______________________________________________________________________

-Giskard is a Python library that **automatically detects performance issues and evaluates** AI applications.
+Giskard is an open-source Python library that **automatically detects performance, bias & security issues in AI applications**.
 The library covers LLM-based applications such as RAG agents, all the way to traditional ML models for tabular data.

 ## Scan: Automatically assess your LLM-based agents for performance issues & vulnerabilities ⤵️